jsdf/coffee-react-transform/README.md

 Provides support for an equivalent of JSX syntax in Coffeescript (called CJSX) so you can write your Facebook React components with the full awesomeness of Coffeescript.
 [Try it out](https://jsdf.github.io/coffee-react-transform/).

+#### Status

+This project is seeking maintainers.
+If you are interested in becoming a maintainer [create an issue](https://github.com/jsdf/coffee-react-transform/issues).
+Currently, pull requests will be reviewed and merged, time permitting, but this project is not under active development.

 #### Example

 car-component.coffee